CharlesZuo01/markdowntesting/README.md

 Login to the web console using the creds openvpn/[password you created above]

-Go to user management and create a new user
+Go to user management and create a new user.
+Under Access Control section, add the CIDR that your service is hosted in

 ![Untitled](https://github.com/user-attachments/assets/0bbb6a11-612e-494a-bfbb-120d5f555b86)